 There are different types of electron orbitals.
 The s and p orbitals are particularly important in physical and organic chemistry.
 They look like the following.

 Electrons have a high probability of existing in these orbitals.
 However, electrons are not free to enter these orbitals; only a maximum of two electrons can enter a single orbit.
-This is Pauli exclusion principle.
+This is the Pauli exclusion principle.

 Electrons Have a Spin, and They Have to Face Each Other in Opposite Directions